AdaCore/gnatstudio/docs/users_guide/navigation.rst

    all the subprograms calling *entity*. :ref:`Call_Graph`.

 :menuselection:`Expanded code`
   Present for Ada files only.
-This menu generates a :file:`.dg` file using your gnat compiler (using the `:index:`-gnatGL`` switch) and displays the expanded code.
-This can be useful when investigating low-level issues and tracing precisely how the source code is transformed by the GNAT front-end.
+This menu generates a :file:`.dg` file by calling your GNAT Pro compiler with the `:index:`-gnatGL`` switch and displays the expanded code.
+Use this when investigating low-level issues and tracing how your source code is transformed by the GNAT Pro front-end.

 :menuselection:`Expanded code --> Show subprogram`
   Display expanded code for the current subprogram in the current editor.